SF-WDI-LABS/mongoose-books-app/README.md

   > **Hint**: Reference the documentation linked in the README.
   > **Hint**: `process.env.PORT || 3000` means "in production use the production port, otherwise use 3000 (for development)".

-1. Run `node server.js` in the Terminal, and visit `http://localhost:3000/` in your browser.
+1. Run `nodemon server.js` in the Terminal, and visit `http://localhost:3000/` in your browser.
 You should see "Hello World!"

 1. Console log the `req` (request) and the `res` (response) objects inside your server code's `app.get` method for the `/` path.
 (The `/` path is often called the "root" path.)
 Restart the server and briefly check out what the `req` and `res` are.